DaisyDavila/Final-Project/proposal.md

 ## Features
 - Feature 1
-	- Short explaination of how it will be executed.
+	- I want it to feature an array of rgb colors, preferabley with some shades of pink added somewhere throughout the 	  piece.
+Think of a hello kitty kind of inspired
 - Feature 2
-	- Short explaination of how it will be executed.
+	- Short explaination of how it will be execute
 - Feature N
 	- Short explaination of how it will be executed.